- Nine nights of hotel accommodation on a double occupancy basis.

 - Optional items as indicated in the itinerary

-Anyone with regular health condition can sign up for this trip, as this is largely a motor vehicle based tour with some optional hikes.
-You attain the highest altitude of Youtongla pass (3425m/11234 ft) where you have a brief stop only and as our accommodations are in lower altitude.
+Anyone with a reasonable health condition can sign up for this trip, as this is mostly a motor vehicle-based tour with some optional hikes.
+You attain the highest altitude of Youtongla pass (3425m/11234 ft) where you have a brief stop only and as our accommodations are in lower elevation.

 There are a few hiking excursions on this trip.
 If you are not into hiking, you can stay back with the driver.
-Traveling from one city to another requires 3-7 hours driving; and some parts of the road may be under paved or damaged due to monsoon erosion.
+Traveling from one city to another requires 3-7 hours driving, and some parts of the road may be under paved or damaged due to monsoon erosion.
 Roads are often carved into hills and follow rivers.
-If you are traveling during monsoon, there can be temporary blockade due to monsoon.
-Currently, road to the central Bhutan are being restored and repaired and so travel delays are expected.
+If you are traveling during monsoon, there can be temporary blockade due to monsoon rain.
+Currently, the repair works are underway and so; we can expect some travel delays.

-In Bhutan, majority of the hotels are 3 stars (by local standard), which are small properties with 20-30 rooms.
-They are built in traditional Bhutanese architecture.
-You will have en suite bathroom with running hot and cold water.
-The hotels exhibit Bhutanese decor and are generally comfortable.
-Most of the hotels provide free Wi-Fi and some may charge nominal fee.
+In Bhutan, the majority of the hotels are small properties, rated as three-stars by local standard and are adequately comfortable.
+They are built and decorated traditionally.
+You will have an en suite bathroom with running hot and cold water.
+Most of the hotels provide free Wi-Fi, and some may charge a nominal fee.
 The lobbies and receptions are cozy.
-They are staffed with friendly locals.
+During the winter, they provide space heaters to keep the rooms warm.
+Some hotels use traditional style Bukhari firewood stove.
 We do not expect our hotel to have a gift shop for "sundry" items.
-Major Cities like Paro, Thimphu and Punakha have some up market properties, which can be booked on additional cost.

 Our guides are college educated locals, proficient in English and trained and licensed by local tourism authorities.
-Most importantly they are friendly and committed to deliver the best services.
+Most importantly they are friendly and committed to delivering the best services.

 International and internal airfares

-Airfares are not included.
-You need to buy your return international airfare from your home country to Bangkok (or Kathmandu or Delhi or Kolkatta).
-Unless you are traveling to India or Nepal first, most popular gateway to Bhutan is Bangkok as there are daily 2 flights from here.
-We will book your return airfare from Bangkok to Bhutan and invoice you separately.
-Please, allow a night stay in the gateway city before and after your trip to Bhutan.
-We are also here to help you book your international airfare on your request.
+The trip cost does not include the airfares.
+You need to buy your return airfare from your home country to a gateway city, such as Bangkok (or Kathmandu or Delhi or Kolkatta).
+Unless you are traveling to India or Nepal first, the most popular gateway to Bhutan is Bangkok as there are at least two flights a day from here.
+The flights from Kathmandu or Delhi operate only a few days of the week.
+We will book your return airfare from Bangkok to Bhutan and bill you separately.
+Please, allow minimum a night stay in the gateway city before and after your trip for a safe connection with your international flight.

 Passport and Visa

-Your passport must be valid for at least 6 months beyond the last day of your trip and there must be minimum 2 blank visa pages for the visa sticker, entry and exit seals.
-We apply the Bhutan visa in advance for you and we will email you the approval 3 to 4 weeks prior the trip.
+Your passport must be valid for at least six months beyond the last day of your trip, and there must be a minimum of two blank visa pages for the visa sticker, entry and exit seals.
+We apply for the Bhutan visa in advance for you, and we will email you the approval 3 to 4 weeks before the trip.
 Your passport gets actual visa seal upon arrival at the Paro airport.
-If you are traveling via Indian cities, you need to obtain Indian visa before your travel begins.
-If you are traveling via Kathmandu, Nepal, you can obtain Nepal visa upon arrival.
+If you are traveling via Indian cities, you need to obtain an Indian visa before your travel begins.
+If you are going via Kathmandu, Nepal, you can get a Nepal visa upon arrival.